 When must I register for VAT?

-The UK threshold is set at £85,000 for 2018-2019.
-However, it is based on a 12-month rolling period so not just for the fiscal year 6th April 2018 to 5th April 2019.
+The UK threshold is set at £85,000.
+However, it is based on a 12-month rolling period so not just for the fiscal year 6th April to 5th April (the UK tax year).
 If it is likely that your sales of goods/services that would be applicable to UK VAT exceed £85,000 in a 12-month period looking back and forward, then you must register for UK VAT.
+This threshold has remained unchanged since 1 April 2017.

 Of course, there are disadvantages of being vat registered in that you have to prepare vat returns on a quarterly basis or employ a bookkeeper or accountant to do it for you.
 This adds to the cost of doing business.
 Being UK VAT registered may make you more expensive to your non-vat registered customers and not as competitive.
 That said, unless you are a business to consumer operation, it would generally be expected your customer would be VAT registered.
 Of course, if you are over the threshold, you have to legally register.